uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 into the shared project (github.com/ua-snap/dvm-dos-tem.git), then issue a "pull request" from your github account.
 This process is described in detail in the Tutorial

-### Coding Style

-> TODO: add coding style info...why important, standards, makes diffs easier to read etc.

-* line width max 80 chars
-* use spaces instead of tabs
-* documentation: doxygen style comments
-* commit messages...
-* line endings...

-### More Info about Git
-Git is, at heart, a command line tool, but there are numerous graphic front-ends (GUIs) available for Mac, Windows and Linux.
-If you are using SEL's aeshna cluster, Git is already installed along with two helpful graphical tools, gitk and git-gui.
-There are Git plugins for many other software development tools as well (e.g. Eclipse).
-Using the graphical tools may be easier if you have a basic familiarity with using Git from the command line.

-Here are two resources for getting and installing git on your computer:

-* Github, how to setup Git <https://help.github.com/articles/set-up-git>
-* Git Book, installing git <http://git-scm.com/book/en/Getting-Started-Installing-Git>

-In general, the Git Book <http://git-scm.com/book/en/> is a good reference.

-Then you will need to follow the ideas described here to be able to keep your code up-to-date and to be able to contribute changes: <https://help.github.com/articles/fork-a-repo>.

-After installing git on your computer and downloading the source code, here are a number of settings, configurations, and "tweaks" that may be helpful for working with Git and github.

-* Maybe start with this (Git Book again): <http://git-scm.com/book/en/Customizing-Git-Git-Configuration>.

-    The settings concerning pager, external editors, and color are particularly useful.

-* Install and use gitk and git-gui (These come default with most installations of Git).

-    * Gitk is a history viewer
-    * Git Gui allows you to add changes and commit them to the repository.

-* It is helpful if the prompt in your terminal program displays which branch you currently have checked out when you enter a directory with a git repository.
-To do this, you add a function to your `.bashrc` file.
-The `.bashrc` file is a setting file that is present in every user's home directory on most Linux like computers.
-The '.' in the file name makes the file "hidden"; use `ls -a` to see the file.
-If it is not present in your directory, you can create it.
-Add this to your `.bashrc` file:

-        # function to find the current git branch
-        function parse_git_branch {
-            git branch --no-color 2> /dev/null | sed -e '/^[^*]/d' -e 's/* \(.*\)/[\1] /'
-        }

-        # use parse_git_branch to add the git branch to your terminal prompt
-        PS1=$PS1: $(parse_git_branch)

-**NOTE:** This does not work on Fedora.
-TODO: find out how to do display the current branch in terminal program in Fedora.
-**NOTE:** Marks laptop also found Fedora 17 not to work, HELP!!!!!!

-**NOTE:** You have to remember to reload the `.bashrc` file, either by closing and re-opening your terminal window, or typing:

-    $ source ~/.bashrc

 Tutorial on contributing
 ===============================================